 - Will the TV overheat when the microwave is in use?

-The young entrepreneur, Lia, came back with answers to those questions
+The following week, the young entrepreneur, Lia, provided answers to those questions.

-The project: An intercom that calls the guard when someone comes to the school's gate and the guard is not there.
-When someone approaches the gate, they will click the intercom and send a radio message to the guard.
-The guard will then come and open the gate.
+The project: An intercom that calls the guard when someone comes to the school's gate, and the guard is not there.
+When people come, they will click the intercom and send a message to the guard.
+The guard will then go and open the gate.